swhitey/heap-looker-block-overview/README.md

 ### Add User Property Drill Downs
 1. In the users file add additional dimensions to the user view based off the column names of the properties.
-2. Add a filter for the given paremeter to the lookML Dashboard:
+2. Add a filter for the given parameter to the lookML Dashboard:

 ```
     - name: property_name